- What is Business and Profession?

-- Business, in simple words, means an occupation carried on by a person with a view to earn profit.
+Business, in simple words, means an occupation carried on by a person with a view to earn a profit.
+Business does not include income from the Profession or partnership firm.
+The business includes any –

 - Even rendering services to others is considered as business.

-- For eg. owning a shop, running a hotel, transportation, travel agency, share broking etc.
+For example: Owning a shop, running a hotel, transportation, travel agency, share broking, etc.

-- So profession refers to those activities where the livelihood is earned by the persons through their intellectual or manual skill like,
+Profession may be defined as a vocation, or a job requiring some thought, skill, and special knowledge.
+So profession refers to those activities where the livelihood is earned by the persons through their intellectual or manual skill like:

 - Chartered Accountant